miac-research/dl-brainstem/README.md

 2. In this folder, run `docker build -t brainstem-{mdgru/nnunet} .`

 > [!NOTE]
-> During building, base images are downloaded from the NVIDIA NGC registry, scripts are download from this Github repository, and larger model files are downloaded from Zenodo.
+> During building, multiple external sources need to be used, e.g., base images are downloaded from the NVIDIA NGC registry, scripts are download from this Github repository, and larger model files are downloaded from Zenodo.
+Make sure you can access all required external sources in your build environment.